-One of the most exciting new features of MOVEit 2018 is the new Secure Folder Sharing capability, which puts the power of creating and using secure folders in the hands of the end-user.
-This video demonstrates the new tool.
+One of the most persistent issues facing the modern IT team is the problem of Shadow IT.
+And that's the genesis of one of the most exciting new features of MOVEit 2018: the new Secure Folder Sharing capability.
+This new tool puts the power of creating and using secure folders in the hands of the end-user.
+This video demonstrates that capability.

 Any IT pro knows that Shadow IT, the unsanctioned use of cloud-based apps like Dropbox, Google Drive and Evernote, is surging, and it can be a threat to the data-security of any organization.

-Nothing frustrates and cripples IT more than individuals in varying departments going rogue.
+Nothing frustrates and cripples IT more than users going rogue.

 Joe from marketing thinks the company-approved internet is slow, so he sets up his own WiFi, away from the IT-approved network.
 Sara from finance decides to use non-approved cloud storage for personal info of employees, exposing private data.
 Larry uses his own home laptop because the work computer “has too many restrictions,” causing compliance issues.